vnklaimis/FantasyNight-docs/rules/roleplay.rst

 Law Enforcement Situations
 --------------------------
-After an evasion from law enforcement, or any engagement with such organizations, you must wait 30 minutes prior to logging off.
+After criminal activity in which Law Enforcement may become involved, you must wait 30 minutes prior to logging off.

 Provoking
 ==========